shizzard/heathmont_assignment_erl/README.md

 **TL;DR**: Tested on erlang 20.0. `make all test dialyze` to test, `make all run-release` to run.

+See also [Standalone `ex_banking` application](https://github.com/shizzard/ex_banking_erl) that may be used as a dependency to elixir umbrella project.

 ## Data structures

 Application uses three different data structures: `operation`, `account` and `user`.
 All data structures are covered with some unit tests in [`test`](apps/ex_banking/test) directory (`*_tests.erl`).